 It is important you tell your osteopath if your medical condition changes over time.
 This includes any new injuries or change of medications.

 Is osteopathic treatment painful?

-Most osteopathic treatment is gentle and should not cause undue discomfort.
+Most osteopathic treatment should not cause undue discomfort.
 If your injuries do require hands-on treatment of painful and tender areas, your osteopath will aim to make you as comfortable as possible.

 There are techniques which may cause some short term discomfort or pain.